Morocco earthquake

 I am/know a victim

-Did you know that dizianes in villages badly affected by the earthquake have not yet received any help?
-Mobilize to tell us to mention every credible request for help.
+Did you know that dizianes in villages that were badly hit by the earthquake have not yet received any aid?
+Mobilize to tell us that we should report every credible request for aid.

 Consult the map to access the locations of people in need that have been collected